What is fibromyalgia?

 What is "fibromyalgia"?
 Heck, I'm not even sure of the spelling, but that's it phonetically, anyway.
 Thanks.

-Here's to some clarity on a commonly misunderstood condition.
+Here's to some clarity on a commonly misunderstood, and misspelled, condition.